Privacy Policy

 Social Media Advertising

 You may receive targeted advertisements through our use of social media tools.
-For example, we use Facebook/ Meta ‘Custom’ and ‘Lookalike’ audience tools to enable us to display adverts to our existing players and supporters of our partner hospices.
-To use the tools, we may provide your email address to Meta or the relevant social media platform to check if you have an account.
-If so, our adverts may appear when you use the platform and/or the social media platform will use the data to create a ‘lookalike’ audience so that we can advertise to potential new players.
+For example, we use Facebook/ Meta ‘Custom’ and ‘Lookalike’ audience tools to enable us to display adverts to our existing supporters and supporters of our partner hospices.
+To use the tools, we may provide your name and address to Meta or the relevant social media platform to check if you have an account.
+If so, our adverts may appear when you use the platform and/or the social media platform will use the data to create a ‘lookalike’ audience so that we can advertise to potential new supporters.

-You can manage your social media ad preferences via the relevant social media platform –
+You can manage your social media ad preferences via the relevant social media platform (e.g.)–

 When we engage with Meta to identify you on their platform and provide you with our adverts, we are joint controllers of your personal information with Meta.
 Our agreement with Meta sets out our responsibilities to you – for example, we are responsible for informing you about this activity.
 Both we and Meta are responsible for keeping your information secure.
 You can exercise your privacy rights against each of us individually.

-If you do not want us to use your data for social media advertising you can opt-out by contacting us using the contact information in section 12.
-Please note that event if you opt-out you may still see adverts related to us.
+If you do not want us to use your data for social media advertising you can opt-out by contacting us using the contact information in section 12 below.
+Please note that even if you opt-out you may still see adverts related to us.
 This is because the social media platform may receive information about you (such as the websites you have visited) that was not provided by us.

 Data collected from our or our partner hospices’ websites (such as the fact that you visited a lottery or fundraising page) may also be shared with Meta via our use of Meta Pixels.
 Meta uses this information to display our ads on your social media page and to create ‘lookalike’ audiences as detailed above.
 For more information about Meta Pixels and how you can opt in or out please see our Cookie Policy.